-Organic food refers to food items that are produced, manufactured and handled using organic means defined by certifying bodies such as the United States Department of Agriculture (USDA) under its Organic Food Products Act.
+Organic food refers to the food items that are produced, manufactured, and handled using organic methods defined by certifying bodies such as the United States Department of Agriculture (USDA) under its Organic Food Products Act.
 Natural food, on the other hand, generally refers to food items that are not altered chemically or synthesized in any form.
 These are derived from plants and animals.
 Thus a natural food item is not necessarily organic and vice versa.

 Apparently, the demand for organic food is more than natural food because organic food seals are guaranteed and monitored by the government.
-An act similar to the Organic Food Products Act is necessary for natural food products as well, but it has not occurred at this time.
+An act similar to the Organic Food Products Act is necessary for natural food products as well, but it has not been made till now.

-Organic Food: Organic food refers to items that are produced using organic means.
-Stringent standards for organic food production, handling and processing exist throughout the world.
+Organic food refers to items that are produced using fewer artificial but beneficial means.
+Stringent standards for organic food production, handling, and processing exist throughout the world.

-Natural food: The International Association of Natural Products Producers (IANPP) is trying to get the definitions for natural food into solid place.
-It should be noted that this aassociation is not a certification body.
+- Natural food: The International Association of Natural Products Producers (IANPP) is trying to get the definitions for natural food into a reliable and credible place.
+It should be noted that this association is not a certification body.

-Organic food: There is considerably more for organic food than for natural food.
-Organic food is readily available all over the world and people buy it more every year.
+- Organic food: There is considerably more for organic food than for natural food.
+Organic food is readily available all over the world and people buy it more and more every year.

-Natural food: The demand for natural food is increasing, but not nearly as much as for organic food.
+- Natural food: The demand is increasing, but not nearly as much as for organic food.

-Natural Food: People prefer natural food because they believe excessive processing of food items disturbs the implicit health benefits.
+- Natural Food: People prefer this type of food because they believe excessive processing of food items disturbs the implicit health benefits.

 Natural Food: It is priced higher than processed food.

-Organic Food: The shelf life of organic food is more than that of natural food, meaning that you can store it safely for a longer duration.
+- Organic Food: The shelf life of organic food is more than that of natural food, implying that you can store it safely for a longer duration.

-Natural Food: Since it is minimally processed, many food items which have a high water content have a subsequently short shelf life.
+- Natural Food: Since it is minimally processed, many food items which have a high water content have a subsequently shorter shelf life.

-Natural food: Natural food is available at many stores that sell organic food.
-There are some specialty stores that sell natural food.
+- Natural food: It is available at many stores that sell organic food.
 Furthermore, many stores selling health food items also sell natural food products.
-It is a growing market.
+It is a vastly growing market.